jChapman/superfluoussextant/content/what-is-blog.rst

 The most helpful blogs that I've read can be put into two categories:
-    1. Problems or tutorials around things that I have working with
+    1. Problems or tutorials around things that I have been working with
     2. Topics I found interesting and that I want to talk about